JANovember/JANovember/README.md

-#Step Into My Digital Lab! 🔍
+# Step Into My Digital Lab! 🔍

-I am an **Artificial Intelligence Analyst**, passionate about all things data!
-Here’s what I do:
+An **Artificial Intelligence Analyst**, passionate about all things data!

 ## What I Do:
 - 🔄 Clean and preprocess messy data.